Alcatraz Night Tours

 • Timings: Night tours operate between Tuesday and Saturday, with ferries departing at 5:55, 6:30, and 7:05 pm.

 • Accessibility: The ferry and most areas of the island are wheelchair accessible.
-An electric tram, the SEAT (Sustainable Easy Access Transport), is available for those with limited mobility.
+An electric tram, the S.E.A.T.
+(Sustainable Easy Access Transport), is available for those with limited mobility.

 • Duration of visit: Expect 2.5–3 hours, including the ferry ride.